 As you work through treatment options, it is important that you support your child’s physical, mental, and emotional wellbeing.
 There are several things you can do as a parent to help support and encourage your child to work with their injury, rather than against it.
 Consider the following:

-At Birth Injury Guide, we work with parents and families who have experienced all sorts of birth injury or medical malpractice.
+At Birth Injury Guide, we work with parents and families who have experienced all sorts of birth injuries or medical malpractice.
 Contact us to learn more about how we can work with you to protect your child’s legal rights and future pursuits.
-Fill out our online form to get started.
+Call us at 1-877-415-6603, or fill out our online form to get started.